sparda-of-nosgoth/my-talismans-for-monster-hunter-rise-sunbreak/README.md

 ```

 ## Support
-If you encounter a bug, or had a problem with the tool, do not hesitate to open an [issue](https://gitlab.com/sparda-of-nosgoth/mhrs-talismans-manager/-/issues) to discuss or solve it.
+If you encounter a bug, or had a problem with the tool, do not hesitate to send a mail, or open an [issue](https://gitlab.com/sparda-of-nosgoth/mhrs-talismans-manager/-/issues), to discuss or solve it.

 ## Contributing
 If you want to contribute to this project, please feel free to open an [issue](https://gitlab.com/sparda-of-nosgoth/mhrs-talismans-manager/-/issues) or directly submit a merge request.